Umesh is a freelance writer contributing his creative writings on varied subjects in various sites and portals in the internet.

 Those who are not comfortable with microwave cooking can go for the traditional saute and cook mode using their own basic culinary skills.

 The chutney takes about 25-30 minutes time in getting ready including the preparation time.
-The ingredients used in this chutney were -
+The ingredients used in this chutney are -

 - Sugar - 4 to 6 tbsp depending upon sweet taste.